NSLS-II/systemd-softioc/README.md

     $telnet localhost 4051

 ## References
-The following sections are just for your reference.
+The following sections are just for your references.

 ### IOC runtime environment
 The following environment variables are automatically set before procServ is started so that you can use them in your `st.cmd`.

     IOCNAME - The softIOC name.

-    USER - The system user account name which runs the procServ/softIOC.

     HOSTNAME - The short name of the host running the softIOC.